mtndbs/HU_React_Final/README.md

 * RESTful API for accessing and manipulating advertisement data
 *  User-friendly interface with a modern and responsive design
 * Integration with MongoDB for data storage
-* Multy-users Like/unlike  abilities
+* Multy-users Favorite and my cards abilities
 * BackEnd and FrontEnd RouteGuard , Adapted to three types of users : User , Buisness , Admin
 * Admin Area with users console
 * Login limiter for 3 failure tries , blocking for the next 24 hours

 ---